 Surat Gas Project

-Arrow plans to expand its operations in Queensland's Surat Basin with a major coal seam gas exploration, development and production project.
+Arrow plans to expand its operations in Queensland's Surat Basin with a major coal seam gas (CSG) exploration, development and production project.

 The proposed Surat Gas Project (SGP) will provide gas for both domestic and export markets.
 It covers an area from Wandoan to Dalby, and down to the south-west of Millmerran.